ACandian/GenGPGMail/README.md

 If you don't have trust in Bob's key, just add -t to the command line.

+*If you don't trust Bob's key, you might have an "invalid recipient" error, so check if you trusted the recipient key or with the "-t" parameter.*

 ## Configuration file example

 ```json